 HFS Contracts are available only on a combined room-and-board basis unless otherwise noted.
 The HFS Contract cannot be transferred or assigned to another student except as outlined below in Contract Transfer of Obligation.

 If a student is under the age of 18, the student must acknowledge that their parent/guardian has read and also agrees to these Terms, Conditions, and Regulations, and that wrongful acknowledgement of their parent/guardian’s agreement could result in a penalty of perjury.

-There are three HFS Contract periods for assignments to University housing at Abington.
-The three HFS Contract periods are:
+There are four HFS Contract periods for assignments to University housing at Penn State Abington.
+The three HFS Contract periods include: